Professional-Computing-2022-Group-5/Curriculum-Mapper-Capstone-Project/README.md

         $ npx create-react-app client
         $ cd client
         $ npm start

-If there is an error, you might need to remove the existing node_modules and package-lock files, so follow these steps instead:
-        $ rm -rf node_modules
-        $ rm package-lock.json
-        $ npm install
-        $ npm start

-DON"T DO THESE THINGS

-Same with these i don't think you need to run them, but you might have to What i added to the react app
-        $ yarn add react-router-dom
-        $ yarn add react-force-graph-2d
-        $ yarn add axios

 Then when running the client, you can access it on